 Location: just east of the village of Braemer on the A93, and 15 minutes west of Balmoral.

 A 16th century tower house, this place became a British military base in 1748 after the Jacobite uprisings.
 Later it was used by the army to fight whisky smuggling.
-We saw this one from a distance, and its picturesque placement on the side of a valley, with a star-shaped defensive wall, makes it look very dramatic.
+Kate and I saw this one from a distance, and its picturesque placement on the side of a valley, with a star-shaped defensive wall, makes it look very dramatic.

 Corgarff Castle: Open daily 9:30-17:30 in April-September.
 Closed the rest of the year. £6 ($8/€7)